DrCWO/Acourate-for-miniSharc-from-miniDSP-Ltd/README.md

-This SCILAB script is an approach to convert the Acourate FIR-filters into an XML-configuration file for the **miniSharc** platform from miniDsp Ltd. To load the XML-configuration file into the miniSharc you must use the *miniSHARC - 4x8
-- 96k* plugin from miniDsp Ltd.
+This SCILAB script is an approach to convert the Acourate FIR-filters into an XML-configuration file for the **miniSharc** platform from miniDsp Ltd. To load the XML-configuration file into the miniSharc you must use the miniSHARC-4x8-96k plugin from miniDsp Ltd.

 The calculated XML-configuration file !MiniSharc-Config.xml uses the FIR-section of the miniShrac and all IIR filters available.
 So, the PEQ filters at the